cmosbeux/Python-Scripts/BuildBackAntarctica/README.md

 - **Topography file**: Contains ice thickness and bedrock geometry (e.g., `BedMachineAntarctica-v03.nc`).
 - **dhdt files**: For the shelves and the ice sheet, using dhdt observations from IceSat1-2 missions over 2003-2019.

+> **⚠️ Warning:**
+> Make sure to have the correct path for the different data files.
+The paths are hard-coded into the Python script.

 ## Potential Requirements

 - **Path to data**: Paths are hard-coded for the author's system.
 You should define the filenames in the different functions.